CyberFlameGO/svnpython/Doc/library/json.rst

    to a :class:`unicode` object and passed to :func:`loads`.

-   *object_hook* is an optional function that will be called with the result of any object literal decoded (a :class:`dict`).
+   *object_hook* is an optional function that will be called with the result of any object literal decode (a :class:`dict`).
 The return value of *object_hook* will be used instead of the :class:`dict`.
 This feature can be used to implement custom decoders (e.g. JSON-RPC class hinting).

-   *object_pairs_hook* is an optional function that will be called with the result of any object literal decoded with an ordered list of pairs.
+   *object_pairs_hook* is an optional function that will be called with the result of any object literal decode with an ordered list of pairs.
 The return value of *object_pairs_hook* will be used instead of the :class:`dict`.
 This feature can be used to implement custom decoders that rely on the order that the key and value pairs are decoded (for example, :func:`collections.OrderedDict` will remember the order of insertion).
 If *object_hook* is also defined, the *object_pairs_hook* takes priority.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.1
       Added support for *object_pairs_hook*.

    *parse_float*, if specified, will be called with the string of every JSON